FeatureHub-AI/FeatureHub/telecom/DPI Messengers.md

 **Idea behind**

-Nowadays we live and spend time in messengers.
-For most of us having mobile device and using mobile data is equal to using messengers.
-It is up to you what to treat as a messangers, best practice is to atleast include telegram, whatsapp, viber, facebook messengers, signal.
+Nowadays, we spend most of our time in messengers.
+For many of us, having a mobile device and using mobile data means using messengers.
+It's up to you to decide what to include as messengers, but best practice is to at least include Telegram, WhatsApp, Viber, Facebook Messenger, and Signal.

 **Data source**